 - Provide links, attachments, etc., to the material so that every meeting invitee has the opportunity to do research.
 Research can mean simply exposure.

-- Look at the research agenda at least a day before the meeting begins
+- Look at the research agenda well before the meeting begins

 - Set aside some to answer for yourself the questions that will be asked in the meetings